 photo: Picnic for Pixies

 Sweeten your lemonade with honey rather than sugar for bonus health points.
 We love how Picnic for Pixies, a South African party planner, had their party buzzing with extra excitement.
 Just look at how awesome that hive shaped dispenser is!
-You can get one for $13.99 at World Market.
+Check out our favorite lemonade recipes here.

 photo: Wishful Crafting